NathanaelSpecht/Engine/README.md

 If you're looking for API documentation, check the docs folder.

-Installation instructions are in INSTALL.md
+Installation instructions are in INSTALL.md.

-The current version and its changes can be found in CHANGELOG.md
+The current major version and its major changes can be found in CHANGELOG.md.
+Check the git log for a detailed list of changes.

 # Road To 1.0 and Beyond